Semantic model connectivity with the XMLA endpoint

-With some tools, such as SQL Server Profiler, you must specify an Initial Catalog, which is the dataset (database) to connect to in your workspace.
-In the Connect to Server dialog, select Options > Connection Properties > Connect to database, enter the dataset name.
+With some tools, such as SQL Server Profiler, you must specify an Initial Catalog, which is the semantic model (database) to connect to in your workspace.
+In the Connect to Server dialog, select Options > Connection Properties > Connect to database, enter the semantic model name.

 Duplicate workspace names

 Workspaces in Power BI validation prevents the creation or renaming of workspaces with duplicate names.
 When connecting to a workspace with the same name as another workspace, you might get the following message:

 powerbi://api.powerbi.com/v1.0/[tenant name]/[workspace name].

 To work around, in addition to the workspace name specify the ObjectIDGuid.
 You can copy the ObjectIDGuid from the workspace objectID in the URL.
 Append the objectID to the connection URL.
 For example:

 Duplicate semantic model name